 - Opportunities for advancement and salary: Average

-- Work environment and complexities of the job’s responsibilities: Above Average
+- Work environment and complexities of the job’s responsibilities: Average

-- Alternative working schedule and a work life balance: Below Average
+- Alternative working schedule and a work life balance: Above Average

 Last week, WalletHub also introduced their findings on 2017’s Best & Worst States for Nurses.
 Analysts compared the 50 states and the District of Columbia across two key dimensions: Opportunity & Competition, and Work Environment.
 They evaluated the dimensions using 18 relevant metrics to determine the best and worst states for nurses.

 The 10 best states according to WalletHub are:

 - New Mexico

 - New Hampshire

 The 10 worst states according to WalletHub are: